Fulton Street station (New York City Subway): Artwork

+Prior to the Fulton Center project, the mezzanine above the IND platform showcased an artwork by Nancy Holt, Astral Grating, which was installed in 1987 in conjunction with Lee Harris Pomeroy Architects.
+The artwork consisted of light fixtures on the ceiling, made of welded steel.
+The light fixtures signified five constellations, namely Aries, Auriga, Canis Major, Cygnus, and Piscis Austrinus.
+The work was uninstalled and placed in storage when Fulton Center was built.
+Astral Grating was the first artwork created by a female artist to be installed in the subway system through the MTA Arts & Design program.

 Exits

 Due to the highly fragmented nature of the Fulton Street station, most of its entrances are only signed as serving certain routes, even though all exits technically provide access to all routes.
 Prior to the completion of Fulton Center, many of the station's entrances had been constructed piecemeal within various buildings, and these entrances were not easily visible from the street.
 The entire station complex is ADA-accessible via a series of elevators between the platforms and mezzanines.
+The Fulton Street station is close to several attractions such as St. Paul's Chapel and the World Trade Center.